-WASHINGTON — Taxpayers shouldn't be the only ones paying the price for bank bailouts, international regulators said Thursday.
+WASHINGTON — Taxpayers shouldn't be the only ones paying the price for government bailouts, international regulators said Thursday.

-The Basel Committee on Banking Supervision said investors should also help in absorbing losses in the event of future public-sector assistance because of excessive risk-taking.
+The Basel Committee on Banking Supervision said investors should also help in absorbing losses in the event of future public sector assistance due to excessive risk taking.

-International regulators are trying to avoid a repeat of what occurred during the latest financial crisis, when Tier 2 capital instruments, primarily subordinated debt, did not absorb losses.
+The proposal is part of an effort by international regulators to avoid what occurred during the latest financial crisis, when Tier 2 capital instruments, primarily subordinated debt, did not absorb losses.

-"In order for instruments to be treated as regulatory capital, the committee considers it a precondition that such instruments are capable of bearing a loss," the Basel panel wrote.
+"In order for instruments to be treated as regulatory capital, the committee considers it a precondition that such instruments are capable of bearing a loss," the committee wrote.

 Still, some analysts viewed the committee's proposal as evidence of a continued dispute among regulators over how to define capital.

 "The consultative paper goes beyond talk of contingent capital to address both Tier 1 and Tier 2 capital, mandating that all instruments have demonstrable loss-absorption capacity," said Karen Shaw Petrou, managing partner of Federal Financial Analytics Inc. "This is in conflict with other proposals to permit certain intangible capital — e.g., deferred tax assets — to count, making clear that the overall issue of what's capital remains a significant point of contention."

 As part of its proposal, the committee said any capital injection by the public sector should not prevent investors from absorbing a loss they would have taken had a bailout not taken place.